lidenghui92/DSGC-DSFC/COG_L/README.md

 All genes annotated as COG-L category from DSGC, OM-RGC, and TSGC were taxonomically annotated using MMseqs2 easy-taxonomy with GTDB (r226) with --tax-lineage 1:

-`mmseqs easy-taxonomy COG-L.pep.fa /path_to_database/GTDB COG-L.pep.txt tmp --tax-lineage 1`
+`mmseqs easy-taxonomy DS.TS.OM.all.COG_L.pep /path_to_database/GTDB COG-L.pep.txt tmp --tax-lineage 1`

 and we calculated data for Fig. S2b with the scripts FigS2b.stat.sh based on the taxonomic annotation result Fig2.COG_L.mmseqsGTDB.lca.tsv.gz at Zenodo.
 To avoid issues caused by special characters in gene IDs, we have updated the ID for the TSGC gene; details are provided in the file TSGC.geneid.change.list.gz, which has been deposited at Zenodo.